-(c) Any lesson is thoroughly planned, and there must be purposeful activities by teacher and pupils.
-The teacher's activities basically are purposeful and planned interventions with respect to the child's learning activities (Van der Stoep, 1973: 5).
+(c) Any lesson ought to be thoroughly planned, and there ought to be purposeful activities by teacher and pupils.
+The teacher's activities are purposeful and planned interventions with respect to a child's learning activities (Van der Stoep, 1973: 5).

 (d) During a lesson, instructional and learning effects are striven for which reflect the degree to which the teaching (lesson) and learning aims are achieved.
-"In this respect, the lesson has a dynamic, progressive, demanding character which the pupil may not refuse.
-In this sense, the lesson has educative value because the child changes [toward adulthood--G.Y.] to the extent that he learns" (Van der Stoep, 1973: 6).
+"In this respect, the lesson has a dynamic, progressive, demanding character which a pupil may not refuse.
+In this sense, a lesson has educative value because a child changes [toward adulthood--G.Y.] to the extent that he/she learns" (Van der Stoep, 1973: 6).

 (e) It is both possible and necessary to distinguish among particular but essential matters that generally are valid for any lesson situation.
-When these essential matters or activities are described and structured according to their inherent relationships, there is mention of a lesson structure.
-The concept "lesson structure" indicates that it is a conveyer of the meaning of the lesson content that is lived-experienced as really essential by the participants when a lesson is given.
+When these essential matters or activities are described and structured according to their inherent relationships, there is a lesson structure.
+The concept "lesson structure" indicates that it is a conveyer of the meaning of the lesson content that is lived experienced as essential by the participants when a lesson is given.